Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 It is known that minifiers break PDF.js code if advanced options are used (see [#710](https://github.com/mozilla/pdf.js/issues/710) or [#2479](https://github.com/mozilla/pdf.js/issues/2479)).
 It's safe to use minifiers in whitespace/comments-removal mode.

 <a name="gh-pages"></a>
-## I'm lazy to follow the instruction to build it.
-Can I get built PDF.js from somewhere?
+## Is there a pre-built version PDF.js available?

 Yes.
 The code for the web site at http://mozilla.github.com/pdf.js is located in the "gh-pages" branch.
 You can clone it using `git clone -b gh-pages https://github.com/mozilla/pdf.js.git pdfjs-gh-pages`